nickadam/hibp-adfs/README.md

 ## Install

 - Set the min_pwnage to your desired amount
-- Set the change_password_url, or leave it as an empty string
+- Set the change_password_url, or set it to an empty string
 - Add the contents of this js file to the end of your ADFS theme's `onload.js` file.
 [Microsoft docs](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/custom-web-themes-in-ad-fs)

 ## Considerations